Charoite: Occurrences

 It has been reported only from the Aldan Shield, Sakha Republic, Siberia, Russia.
 It is found where a syenite of the Murun Massif has intruded into and altered limestone deposits producing a potassium feldspar metasomatite, and forms between 200 - 250 °C. Tinaksite, canasite and charoite are associated and black aegirine is also common where these three minerals grow.
 Common impurities include aluminium, iron, manganese, strontium and barium.
 Charoitite is a rock like lapis lazuli, but unlike the latter one, charoitite mostly consists of the mineral charoite.

-Marketing and Uses

-When it arrived to the western market, it was already named charoite.
-Common tradenames include charoite jade and lilac stone.
-Although considering its rarity and only type locality, even the highest quality charoite gemstones cost only a few dollars a carat, usually costing between 1.10 - $3 per carat.
-In its price, color and chatoyancy are the main factors.
-Chatoyant translucent varieties are the most sought after, as while chatoyancy already being uncommon in the mineral, translucent varieties are rarer than the more common opaque ones.
-Amongside jewelry, due to the fact that the material can be massive in size, charoite can be used in the making of bookends, vases, goblets, boxes, or in small statues.
-Although its relatively high hardness, it makes poor center pieces in rings and in bracelets.
-As it is a heat sensitive mineral, the mechanical cleaning of it should be avoided.
-It is recommended to use mild detergents and soft brushes or a cloth to clean it, and to never use strong and toxic detergents on it.